A Rugrats Passover: Legacy

-"A Rugrats Passover" is Nickelodeon's first programming involving Passover; the network went on to broadcast other episodes concerning Jewish traditions, including "Harold's Bar Mitzvah", a 1997 episode of Hey Arnold! in which the character Harold Berman prepares for his Bar Mitzvah.
+"A Rugrats Passover" is Nickelodeon's first programming involving Passover; the network went on to broadcast other episodes concerning Jewish traditions, including "Harold's Bar Mitzvah", a 1997 episode of Hey Arnold! in which the character Harold Berman prepares for his Bar Mitzvah, although the episode itself wasn't about The Exodus.
 Rugrats in turn produced a second Jewish holiday episode, this time to meet the network executives' original Hanukkah special pitch.
 David N. Weiss (who had recently converted to Judaism) and J. David Stem wrote the script, and Raymie Muzquiz directed the episode.
 The special, entitled "A Rugrats Chanukah", was originally broadcast on December 4, 1996, and received a Nielsen rating of 7.9 in the Kids 2–11 demographic.
 Like "A Rugrats Passover", it was critically acclaimed and became one of the most popular episodes of the series.

 In 2007, the Sherwin Miller Museum of Jewish Art in Tulsa, Oklahoma opened an exhibition of Biblical images in art and pop culture, including a poster for Let My Babies Go!
 A Passover Story, the picture book based on "A Rugrats Passover".
 Other items highlighted in the gallery included a promotional poster for The Simpsons episode "Simpsons Bible Stories" and a vintage Superman comic book entitled "The Red-Headed Beatle of 1000 B.C.", featuring the character Jimmy Olsen's time-traveling adventures in the Biblical age.